Extensions of Tong-Yang-Ma representation: Preliminaries

-The set of all equivalence classes of $n$-string links has a structure of a monoid by concatenation and reparametrization, and we denote it by $\mathcal{SL}_n$.

-When each string meets every plane $D^2 \times \{ t \},\ 0 \leq t \leq 1$, transversely in a single point, the string link is also called the \textbf{$n$-braid}.
-The set $\B_n$ of all equivalence classes of $n$-braids has a structure of a group. $\B_n$ is called the \textbf{braid group} and has a presentation, which is called the Artin presentation, as follows:
+The set of all equivalence classes of $n$-string links, denoted by $\mathcal{SL}_n$, has a structure of a monoid by concatenation and reparametrization.
+When each string meets every plane $\mathbb{D}^2 \times \{ t \},\ 0 \leq t \leq 1$, transversely in a single point, the string link is then called an \textbf{$n$-braid}.
+The set $\B_n$ of all equivalence classes of $n$-braids is the well-known \textbf{braid group on $n$ strands}.
+We recall its presentation:

-The $n$-braid in Figure \ref{braid_diagram} corresponds to the generator $\sigma_i$ of $\B_n$.
+The $n$-braid in Figure~\ref{braid_diagram} corresponds to the generator $\sigma_i$ of $\B_n$.